Why shave? Thomas Nevin and the pogonophiles

 Rapid progress from the shaved face of the 1850s to a bearded appearance, which started during the Crimean War, reached its peak in the 1870s.
 Designated by Victorian Britons as the"beard movement", it promoted an ideology which contended that a beard represented elemental masculinity.
 Potential health benefits were touted for the beard: it acted as a filter against disease, capturing germs and protecting teeth, especially where men employed in mining and industry were assaulted daily with dust and rubbish.
 The beard also provided other benefits such as a healthy skin, protection from sunburn, and a means to keep warm in winter.
 Those who adopted this love of beards were labelled "pogonophiles".

 When Thomas J. Nevin married his fiancee Elizabeth Rachel Day in July 1871, his three male wedding guests posing for this photograph (below) preferred neatly trimmed beards and thin moustaches in similar fashion to Prince Alfred.
-Younger brother Jack Nevin, standing on extreme right, and still a teenager, had grown a moustache by 1871, and kept the style when photographed ca. 1880, by then Constable John Nevin, and still beardless.
+Younger brother Jack (William John) Nevin, standing on extreme right, and still a teenager, had grown a moustache by 1871, and kept the style when photographed ca. 1880, by then Constable John Nevin, and still beardless.
 Thomas Nevin, seated with Elizabeth, wore mutton chops and no beard for the wedding in 1871 but photographs taken of him in the late 1860s and again in 1874 show his preference for the beard, reddish to the last, as remembered by his grandchildren in the 1920s.

 Thomas and Elizabeth Nevin with wedding guests 1871